Anna Nicole Smith’s Death: Haunting Reveal As Bodyguard Breaks Decade Of Silence

 Ardizzone cites Anna Nicole’s choice of not flying being based upon Daniel not flying.
 If he didn’t fly, neither would Anna Nicole.
 According to an archived article from Us Magazine, it was just three days after Anna Nicole gave birth to Dannielynn, that her son Daniel died.

 Daniel Smith, 20, died of an accidental drug overdose.
-He was found dead in his mother’s hospital while visiting his three-day-old baby sister.
+He was found dead in his mother’s hospital while visiting his 3-day-old baby sister.

 This turned one of the happiest times of Anna Nicole’s life into a world full of dread.
 She couldn’t handle the death of her son.
 Ardizzone broke his decade of silence around Anna Nicole’s death to say that he truly believed she died of broken heart after her son Daniel was found dead.